-If it is a free plugin, then you can easily switch to a different one.
+If you have an issue with a free plugin, then you can easily switch to a different one.
 However, if it is a paid or custom plugin, then you may want to get it fixed.
+We have often been asked by users if they should give admin access to plugin developers to fix bugs on their websites.

 For some issues, developers may not be able to find the bug and fix it without access to your website.
+We’ve experienced this on WPBeginner in the past, where a developer had to be given access to resolve an issue with a plugin.

 What Is Admin Access for a WordPress Website?